Internship and establishment of the official

 You are entitled to annual leave of the same duration and under the same conditions as a regular official.

-You are also entitled to leave of absence, in particular for family reasons, under the same conditions as a regular civil servant: for childcare or sick child, if you marry or you pass, at the death of a relative.
+You are also entitled to leave of absence, in particular for family reasons, under the same conditions as a regular civil servant: for childcare or sick child, if you marry or you pass, at the death of a loved one.

 Reminder

 As a trainee civil servant, you cannot open a time savings account (CET).
-If you already have a TEC (as a regular or contract civil servant prior to your appointment as a trainee), you cannot use the days saved or save days during your traineeship.
+If you already have a TEC (as a regular or contract civil servant before your appointment as a trainee), you can neither use the days saved nor save days during your traineeship.

 Leave for health reasons